Bangkok streetscape. What a Thailand property buyers agent does and does not do

 Thailand Property Buyers Agent: What You're Actually Hiring

-I walked out of a 3.4M THB Chiang Mai unit because the agent quietly added a 340,000 THB fee on top of the developer price.
-The agent called himself a "buyers agent."
-He was paid by the seller.
+I walked out of a 3.4M THB Chiang Mai unit because a 340,000 THB fee I hadn't priced in crossed my written walkout line.
+The person showing it to me used the label "buyers agent."
+The commission came from the seller's side.
+Which is the global norm, not a local one.
 Those two sentences are the entire reason this page exists.
 If you're searching for a Thailand property buyers agent, the first thing you need to understand is who signs the commission check.
 Until you know that, every recommendation, every floorplan tour, every "off-market deal" is sales theater dressed in advisory language.

-What you actually get when you Google "buyers agent Chiang Mai" is, in 90% of cases, a seller-side commission earner who has rebranded as buyer-facing.
+In most markets where the label is unregulated, Thailand included, "buyers agent" usually means a seller-side commission structure with a buyer-facing label.
+That is how the commission model works everywhere, and it is why the first question is always: who signs the commission check?
 The commission still comes from the seller or the developer.
 The incentive is still to close, not to walk you away from a bad unit.
 The unit is still sourced from the same three or four listing portals you could open yourself.
 Calling that arrangement "buyer representation" is a category error.
+The Thailand condo due-diligence checklist that replaces the agent.

 A real buyer-side operator does three things differently.
 First, they get paid by you, not by the deal.
 Second, they say "no, don't buy this one" more often than they say "yes."
-Third, they show their work — the spreadsheet, the comparables, the carrying-cost reconstruction — so you can audit the recommendation instead of trusting it.
+Third, they show their work (the spreadsheet, the comparables, the carrying-cost reconstruction), so you can audit the recommendation instead of trusting it.
 If a Thailand property buyers agent cannot show you the math behind a recommendation, you are not getting research.
 You are getting a sales pitch with a different label.
+The property investment mistakes a buyer's agent will not stop.

 This matters more in Chiang Mai than almost anywhere else in the country, because the foreign-buyer pool here is smaller, slower, and more relationship-driven.
-The same five names recirculate the same listings.
-The same developers push the same off-plan units through the same brokerages.
-Without independent buyer-side research, you end up paying tourist pricing on a unit that has been on the market for nine months while being told it just came up.
+The foreign-buyer pool here is small and relationship-driven, so inventory recirculates.
+Without independent buyer-side research, you have no way to know whether a unit is fresh or has been on the market for nine months, and the tourist who never checks listing history pays tourist pricing.

 Why seller-paid representation is structurally broken for foreign buyers